hackathons-com/ideas.hackathons.com/timeline.md

 - Confirm main goals
 - Finalize workflow and site structure
 - Decide on languages to use
-- Assign roles for developers, deisgners, coordinators
+- Assign roles for developers, designers, coordinators

 ###November
 - Start development